Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 ### S:
 Solution: Bitwise rotate left by 1.

+> Why rotate by 1 to the left?
+Didn't the hint say something about that it does not matter if you rotate it left or right?
+The only way that would make sense if it is rotating by 4, since bytes use 8 bits...
+Very random...

 ```
 In the FLARE team we like to speak in code.
 You should learn our language, otherwise you want be able to speak with us when you escape (if you manage to escape!).
 For example, instead of "strawberries" we say "c3RyYXdiZXJyaWVz".
 In the FLARE language "spaghetti" is "c3BhZ2hldHRp".